Pet Care Home

-The Paradise Fish or Paradise Gourami is often referred to as the "founding fish of the hobby", being one of the first tropical fish imported to Europe and instrumental in popularizing freshwater fish keeping!
+The Paradise Fish Macropodus opercularis is often referred to as the “founding fish of the hobby”.
+It was one of the first tropical fish exported to Europe, second only to the well known GoldfishCarassius auratus.
+It was first brought to France in 1869 and later to Berlin by Sasse in 1876.
+This small but very attractive beauty was instrumental in popularizing freshwater fish keeping.

 When picking out a Paradise fish, be sure to choose your stock carefully.
 A desire to breed these fish in the brightest coloration and to provide them in large quantities, has unfortunately led to a mass production of fish that are neither colorful nor healthy.
 The Paradise Fish you pick should be alert and enjoying moving about, a lethargic fish is not healthy and is unlikely to "recover".